fbpx

 Materials and Homework

-Homework: Weekly quizzes and reading assignments.
-Each week, students will work on one project-based assignment that will culminate in a final novel project submission (due at the end of week 6).
-Homework (including novel reading) will take 1.5-3 hours per week.
+Homework: Regular quizzes and reading assignments.
+Each module, students will work on one project-based assignment that will culminate in a final novel project submission (due at the end of week 4).
+Homework (including novel reading) will take 1.5-3 hours per class.
 Parents are encouraged to support younger students by reading texts aloud and helping with project planning and execution.

 THIS RECORDED COURSE IS PART OF UNLIMITED ACCESS